junaidrahim/Hacktoberfest-KIIT-2021/README.md

 and Digital Ocean will send you a cool t-shirt and a lot of stickers.
 Hacktoberfest is one of the easiest ways for students to start contributing to Open Source.

+You can read more about Hacktoberfest on [hacktoberfest.digitalocean.com](https://hacktoberfest.digitalocean.com/)

 ## What's this repository for ?

 Well, this repository if for beginners, those who just started out programming and want to win the t-shirt.